It turns out that this song also requires a warning label, namely, it is not a cry for help.

 ⁂

 I am not clinically depressed.
 That’s one problem that I don’t have.
-What I am experiencing is burnout from learned helplessness and compassion fatigue in the workplace (largely but not entirely managed by emotionally immature people; however, I’m not able to make an objective evaluation of my emotional state.
+What I am experiencing is burnout from learned helplessness and compassion fatigue in the workplace (largely but not entirely managed by emotionally immature people); however, I’m not able to make an objective evaluation of my emotional state.
+I do know that I am experiencing physiological symptoms of stress.

 Anyway, this song describes why it takes some people (like myself) so long to get help.

 I’ve attended counseling plenty of times, but it is difficult to find a good fit.
-I did have good sessions with one person, but she retired from the service with which my agency contracted.
-I had very helpful sessions with a nurse practitioner, but I didn’t need a prescription for very long, so I stopped qualifying for that kind of service (although the way that I am being treated at work might drive me back onto medication).
+I did have good sessions with one person not terribly long ago, but she retired from the service with which my agency contracted.
+(And then my employer cut off access to that support without warning anyone.)
+I had very helpful sessions with a doctor of nursing practice (DNP, PMHNP-BC), but I didn’t need a prescription for very long, so I stopped qualifying for that kind of service (although the way that I am being treated at work might drive me back onto medication).
 One PhD dashed her clipboard to the ground while yelling her credentials at me, so I fled.
-(I had identified a banal platitude as a semantic maneuver that was not effective with me, and she flipped out.)
+(I had calmly identified her banal platitude as a semantic maneuver that was not effective with me, and she flipped out.)
 Many were just not enough like me, or able enough to understand me, to be able to offer helpful interactions.
 And so on, across a dozen or more people.

 What do you mean?